Kesava-Jawaharlal/HexLoader/README.md

 pod "HexLoader"
 ```

+## Manual Installation
+Just copy the files under 'HexLoader/Classes' folder to get going.

 ## Usage

 The library has a protocol extension named 'LoadingViewPresentable', which enables any view controller to call the library easily without any boiler plate code.
-The indicator can be called using two public methods from any UIViewController.
-All you need to call any of the below two functions from any of your UIViewControllers.
+To start the loader, all you need to call any of the below two public functions, which were part of the protocol extension, from any of your UIViewControllers.

 ```swift
 startLoading()